Prathamesh942/personal-bookshelf/README.md

 ## Overview

-"Personal Bookshelf" is a React application that allows users to search for books using the Open Library API and maintain a personal bookshelf in the browser using localStorage.
+"Epic reads" is a React application that allows users to search for books using the Open Library API and maintain a personal bookshelf in the browser using localStorage.
 Users can search for books, view the search results in real-time, and add their favorite books to a personal bookshelf that persists across browser sessions.

 ## Features